 Popular Products

 You’re most likely to fall pregnant six days before you ovulate, on the day that you ovulate, and for around two days afterwards.
 If you want to fall pregnant, now’s the chance to engage in baby-making.
 Don’t want to conceive?
-Be extra careful with contraception around this time in your cycle
+Be extra careful with contraception around this time in your cycle.

 Sperm can survive for up to five days inside your body.
-While sperm can survive this long, it has a small window of around 48 hours to fertilise the ovum before the ovum is absorbed back into the body.
+While sperm can survive this long, it has a small window period of around 48 hours to fertilise the ovum before the ovum is absorbed back into the body.

 Which is why you could become pregnant during the six days leading up to ovulation and the two days after if you have had unprotected sex.
 Under normal circumstances (where both partners are fertile and there are no underlying health conditions) you’re most likely to conceive on the above-mentioned days if sperm is present in the fallopian tubes when you ovulate.